Heart Attacks & Women: Know Your Risk, Know the Signs

 • Extreme fatigue

 These symptoms can occur without chest pain or pressure, making it difficult for women to immediately realize they are having a heart attack.
-If you have any question or concern you may be experiencing a heart attack, call 911 immediately.
+If you have any questions or concerns, you may be experiencing a heart attack, call 911 immediately.

 Reduce your risk of heart attack and heart disease